TurkeyOfficial Name: Republic of Turkey

 Crime: Overall street crime in Turkey is low; however, you should use the same precautions you would take in the United States.
 The following types of crime have been reported in Turkey:

 - Common street crimes, such as pick pocketing, purse snatching, and mugging.
-Often the crime is preceded by some sort of diversion such as an argument, a fight, or someone bumping into their target.
 Carry only necessary items when in tourist areas.
 Carry a copy of your passport and visa with you, and leave your U.S. passport in your hotel safe.

 - Residential crime occurs more often in major cities, with criminals targeting ground floor apartments for theft.